 Consequently, for the past four weeks I’ve been to an aqua aerobics class.
 I explained my limitations to the instructor and only do what is comfortably within my limits.
 I’ve met a great set of “old” women, just like me – one of them I used to teach with and we haven’t seen each other for a decade or so.
 It’s been such fun to catch up.

 Already I can feel the benefits – my legs ache less as I climb the stairs and I have more movement in my frozen shoulder.
 Sometimes I can actually do up my own bra!

-Next week I’ll introduce the Sixty and Me Chair Yoga into my regime and then gradually move on to a Gentle Yoga DVD.
+Next week I’ll introduce the Sixty and Me Chair Yoga into my regime.
 I might even start having a little dance around the lounge to some uplifting music.
 That and walking the dog a few times a week should be just what the doctor ordered!

 The key is not to be too hard on your self: only do as much as is comfortable.
 Don’t give up!

 None of us knows for sure what our genetic heritage is, and we can’t easily control our outside environment.
 We can work on our internal environment.
 This means a healthy diet and exercise that feels right for you.
 If we can do this, our bodies can work to their optimum potential.

 When I was a young girl an old lady lived next door to my grandma.
 She hardly ever left the house and lived on fags and Guinness.
 She lived to 91 – quite a feat in the 1960s!
 She obviously had a very strong constitution.
 Have I followed her example?
 No – not on my life – I don’t have her genes!

 How about you?
 Do you enjoy exercise?
 What other steps do you take to stay healthy?
 What motivates you to stay fit?
 What do you think are the keys to effective exercise after 60?
 Please share in the comments below.